booch/presentations/Architecture-Big-and-Small/slides.md

 ------

+- Thanks to Madison Ruby for selecting my talk
 - Members of STL Linux meetup for feedback on a preview of the talk
-- Thanks to Madison Ruby for selecting my talk.

 ---